scala/docs.scala-lang/contribute/hacker-guide.md

     Resolving deltas: 100% (182155/182155), done.

 This will create a local directory called `scala`, which contains a clone of your own copy of our repository.
-The changes that you make in this directory can be propagated back to your copy and, ultimately, pushed into Scala.
+The changes that you make in this directory can be propagated back to your copy hosted on github and, ultimately, pushed into Scala when your patch is ready.

-### Branch ###
+### Branch

 Before you start making changes, always create your own branch.
 Never work on the `master` branch.
-Think of a name that describes the changes you plan on doing.
+Think of a name that describes the changes you plan on making.
 Use a prefix that describes the nature of your change.
 There are essentially two kinds of changes: bug fixes and new features.

 * For bug fixes, use `issue/NNNN` for bug NNNN from the [Scala issue tracker](https://issues.scala-lang.org/).
 * For new feature use `topic/XXX` for feature XXX.
 Use feature names that make sense in the context of the whole Scala project and not just to you personally.
-For example, if you work on diagrams in Scaladoc, use `topic/scaladoc-diagrams` instead of just `topic/diagrams`.
+For example, if you work on diagrams in Scaladoc, use `topic/scaladoc-diagrams` instead of just `topic/diagrams` would be a good branch name.

-Since I'm going to fix an existing bug [SI-6725](https://issues.scala-lang.org/browse/SI-6725), I'll create a branch named `ticket/6725`.
+Since in our example, we're going to fix an existing bug [SI-6725](https://issues.scala-lang.org/browse/SI-6725), we'll create a branch named `ticket/6725`.

     16:39 ~/Projects/scala (master)$ git checkout -b ticket/6725
     Switched to a new branch 'ticket/6725'

 If you are new to Git and branching, read the [Branching Chapter](http://git-scm.com/book/en/Git-Branching) in the Git Pro book.

-### Build ###
+### Build

 The next step after cloning your fork is setting up your machine to build Scala.
 The definitive guide on building Scala is located at
 [https://github.com/scala/scala/blob/master/README.rst](https://github.com/scala/scala/blob/master/README.rst), but here's the summary: